-Question 108 of the proposing release requests if the SEC should require registrants to provide location data for its GHG emissions in the Final Rules.
-11 NYFB urges the SEC not to adopt such a requirement in Final Rules as this may result in serious privacy concerns for farmers.
+Question 108 of the proposing release requests if the SEC should require registrants to provide location data for its GHG emissions in the Final Rules.11 We urge the SEC not to adopt such a requirement in Final Rules as this may result in serious privacy concerns for farmers.
 If registrants are required to disclose the location of sources of GHG emissions in their value chain, this may inadvertently reveal to the public data about a farmer at a particular location.
 Greater access to farmer data creates serious privacy concerns.
-Courts have protected farmers from disclosure of personal information and have recognized that farmers are uniquely situated in that they generally live on their farm, meaning that business information is also personal information.12
+Courts have protected farmers from disclosure of personal information and have recognized farmers are unique because they generally live on their farm, meaning their business information is also personal information.12

-6. The Final Rules Should Provide A More Robust Safe Harbor That Precludes All Implied Private Rights of Action for Alleging Defects in Quantitative Scopes 1, 2, or 3 disclosures.
+6. The Final Rules Should Provide a More Robust Safe Harbor that Precludes All Implied Private Rights of Action for Alleging Defects in Quantitative Scopes 1, 2, or 3 disclosures.

 In the Final Rules, the Commission should provide a stronger safe harbor for the disclosures of Scopes 1, 2 and 3 emissions.
 Under the Proposed Rules, Scope 3 disclosures are deemed not fraudulent unless made or reaffirmed "without a reasonable basis" or disclosed "other than in good faith."
-However, we don't believe this would serve as a meaningful roadblock to litigation for a plaintiffs' class action counsel, who routinely plead around this requirement.
+However, we do not believe this would serve